HISTORY OF THE CONSTITUTION OF THE UNITED STATES

 The Philadelphia Convention, later called the Constitutional Convention, was called ostensibly to amend the Articles of Confederation that had been in effect as the operational government document between 1781–89.
 But that effort was not realistic.
 Alexander Hamilton had called these Articles “imbecilic.”
 The Articles gave little power to the central government and were too weak to regulate conflicts between the states.

-The Confederation Congress could make decisions but lacked enforcement powers; it could print money, but it was worthless, and there was inconsistent taxation from the states to support the federal government.
+Under the Articles of Confederation, The Confederation Congress could make decisions but lacked enforcement powers; it could print money, but it was worthless, and there was inconsistent taxation from the states to support the federal government.
 States could make their own trade agreements with other countries.
 As I’ve written, it was America’s experiment with a limited democracy, but it was deemed unsatisfactory.
 Instead, the Constitution empowered a representative republic.

 Rather than “fix” the Articles, delegates decided to create a new government at the Convention held at the Pennsylvania State House.
 War of Independence General George Washington of Virginia was elected President of the Convention.
-Foreshadowing?

-Creation of the Constitution
+Creation of The Constitution

 The document was developed in Philadelphia, Pennsylvania, by 55 delegates to a Constitutional Convention, but the creation was not without contention.

 The Federalists, including James Madison, Alexander Hamilton, and John Jay, using the pseudonym Publius, wrote the Federalist Papers primarily to support the adoption of the Constitution in places like New York, where Anti-Federalists held sway.
 These Federalist Papers have frequently served as a commentary or interpretation of the Constitution.